How is Reporter powered?

 Reporter is compatible with its own solar panel.
 This small but sturdy panel allows Reporter to be fully solar-powered.

-How do I buy a power adapter for Reporter?
+How do I buy a power charger for Reporter?

-In the Crodeon webshop we sell power adapters compatible with our devices.
-You can find the power adapter here, or contact us if you need some advice.
+In the Crodeon webshop we sell power chargers compatible with our devices.
+You can find the grid power charger here, or contact us if you need some advice.

 How do I buy a solar panel for Reporter?